Halfway Houses in Savannah, GA

 Pineland Bhdd Womens Place - 49.4 miles from Savannah, GA

-Pineland Bhdd Womens Place is a sober living house in Statesboro, GA, 30458 zip code.
+Pineland Bhdd Womens Place is a sober living house in Statesboro, Georgia, 30458 zip code.

 Address: 3400 Cypress Lake Road, Statesboro, GA 30458 in Bulloch County